Xe/site/blog/stanley-parable.markdown

 timer until the game kills you.
 Shoot a person with the wrong skin color?
 The game kills you.

-<xeblog-conv name="Numa" mood="delet">I used to be an adventurer like you until
+<xeblog-conv name="Numa" mood="delet">If you manage to clip out of bounds in the
-I took an arrow to the knee!
-Get it?
-It's because "taking an arrow to the knee" meant "getting married" because being married in Norse times (because Skyrim's Nord are basically LARP vikings) really handicapped your ability to move around freely, and in those times an arrow injury was basically guaranteed to be fatal so it can't be literal (if only because there's so many guards with knee injuries walking around effortlessly which is...unlikely at best).</xeblog-conv>
+escape ending, the screen will fade to black and you will be transported to a temperate climate.
+Then a t-posing model in terrible armor will tell you that it used to be an adventurer until they took an arrow to the knee.
+Hope that's not a marriage proposal!</xeblog-conv>

 However in The Stanley Parable you can defy the narrator and that's where the game really opens up.
 It's great to get in the area where the game is unfinished